 More suited to RVs under 30 feet in length, you will have plenty of shade and privacy while also being located right near the lake's shoreline.
 There are around 50 sites to choose from that feature a grassy pad, picnic table, and fire ring.
 You will also have access to showers, water collection points, and a dump station.
 There are no RV hookups available in Campground D, so keep this in mind before you choose where to stay.
 If you are looking for a different camping experience, you will also find three cabins that are available for rent.

 Pets are allowed at Campground D, and reservations can be made online up to nine months in advance.
 We recommend reserving a site if you are planning to visit during the warmer months.

 Seasonal activities in Cape Disappointment State Park

-There are eight miles of hiking trails waiting to be discovered.
+There are eight miles of hiking trails waiting to be discovered at Cape Disappointment State Park.
 Each trail has a clear sign and mileage so you can know how much you want to challenge yourself on any given day.
-The trails are paved and well maintained.
-You can take your pet on the trail as long as they remain on their leash.
-Keep in mind that some trails will be more challenging than others and bring a bottle of water to stay hydrated.
-Remember to pack a pair of sturdy hiking boots and some warm clothes in the RV as it can get a bit chilly on the trails.
+The trails are paved and well maintained, and they are all pet-friendly as long as your pet remains on its leash.
+Keep in mind that some trails will be more challenging than others, so if you have any questions about what trails to explore, we recommend asking one of the friendly park staff.

 Cape Disappointment State Park is a great place to observe the different types of birds that call the park home.
-You will see a large variety of sea and land birds.
-Some of the local spottings are the Winter Wren, Red crossbills, Fox swallow, and many more.
+You will see a large variety of sea and land birds going about their days, such as the winter wren, red crossbills, and fox swallow.
 The park provides a good habitat and resources to aid migratory and seasonal birds.
-You will definitely want to bring your binoculars in your camper to catch some of the Yellowthroats and Song swallows.
-You can walk along a few of the trails with a snack and your bird checklist to enjoy a day in the great outdoors.
+You will definitely want to bring your binoculars in your camper to catch some of the yellowthroats and song swallows.
+One of the best ways to go birding is to walk along a few of the trails with a snack and your bird checklist.
+How fun!